Arkansas Employment and Unemployment – April 2013

 # # #

-*Seasonally adjusted data for Arkansas nonfarm payroll employment, reported in a format compatible with the monthly news release from the Arkansas Department of Workforce Services, are available hereTable – Seasonally Adjusted NFPE.
+Seasonally adjusted data for Arkansas nonfarm payroll employment, reported in a format consistent with the monthly news release from the Arkansas Division of Workforce Services, can be found here: Table-Seasonally Adjusted NFPE.

-Metro Area Unemployment and Employment – February 2013
+Metro Area Employment and Unemployment – March 2023

 Source: Bureau of Labor Statistics, Smoothed Seasonally Adjusted Metropolitan Area Estimates